lucthev/compose/README.md

 If you like what you see, and would like to contribute, please do!
 Claim [an issue][issues] as your own by commenting on it — see [below](#how-it-works-the-basics) for the very basics of how Compose works, and, beyond that, I’d be happy to answer any questions you may have.

 [Node.js](http://nodejs.org/) and [npm](https://github.com/npm/npm) are needed for development on Compose.
-Clone the repository, then run `npm install -D` wherever you cloned Compose to, and you should good to go.
+Clone the repository, then run `npm install -D` wherever you cloned Compose to, and you should be good to go.
 Some useful shortcuts for once you’re all set up:

 `npm run dev`: watches files and rebuilds Compose when they change.
 You can play around with your changes by opening `test/functional/test.html` in a browser; hitting the tab key will initialize an empty editor and focus it.